Guidelines for Good Practice by the Committee on the Literatures of People of Color in the United States and Canada

 Recruitment, Mentoring, and Evaluation of Junior Faculty Members of Color

-Departmental and program administrators should use nontraditional places to advertise available positions: e-mail discussion lists, journals, and newsletters for various organizations dealing with literatures of color.
+Departmental and program administrators should use nontraditional places to advertise available positions: e-mail discussion lists, journals, Web sites, social media, and newsletters for various organizations dealing with literatures of color.
 Additional advertising sites include the e-mail discussion lists and newsletters for recipients of Ford, Mellon, and Javits dissertation and postdoctoral fellowships.
 These can sometimes be more effective in recruiting faculty members of color than traditional media.

 When evaluating the dossiers of faculty members of color for renewal or promotion, departments should pay particular attention to the following areas: